Skip to main content

 Following these indicators helps practices:

-• Ensure pneumococcal protection for all older and clinically at-risk patients.
+• Ensure pneumococcal protection for older and clinically at-risk patients.

 • Improve vaccine coverage in line with national Green Book guidance.